DianeLooney/dianelooney.github.io/index.md

 she/her

 Queer trans-woman, currently based in NYC.
 I arrange bits into aesthetically pleasing patterns.
 I like to do so under time constraints in front of audiences.
-I frequent the livecode.nyc meetup and currently work at a startup.
+I frequent the livecode.nyc meetup and currently work at a startup as a software engineer.

 Email me: me@dianelooney.com.